Matt7500/reddit-narration-generator/README.md

 <h2>YouTube Bot Server</h2>

 This program houses the (1) socket server for connecting to the client(s) program and also the (2) socket server for connecting to the video generator client(s).
-Additionally, this program will also grab new scripts from Reddit every one hour, and will also update the existing ones that have not yet been edited.
+Additionally, this program will also grab new scripts from Reddit every hour, and will also update the existing ones that have not yet been edited.

 (1)	This socket server will send raw scripts from the database to the manual review program (see below).
 It will then receive these reviewed scripts and update the database with the finalised scripts which will include a thumbnail, description and title.
 The server can handle multiple clients so multiple people can edit these scripts.

 (2)	The video generator server is currently only designed to handle one video generator client.
-Original plans were for this server to handle multiple video generator clients spread out between multiple computers.
+The original plans were for this server to handle multiple video generator clients spread out between multiple computers.
 However, I found that one computer was sufficient enough for all my video generation needs, so I decided to hard code it to only one client.
-The purpose of this server is to send finalised scripts from the database to the video generator client.
+The purpose of this server is to send finalized scripts from the database to the video generator client.

 <h2>YouTube Bot Video Generator Client</h2>

-This program will receive finalised video scripts from the YouTube Bot Video Generator Server which include thumbnails, descriptions, tags and a title.
+This program will receive finalized video scripts from the YouTube Bot Video Generator Server which include thumbnails, descriptions, tags and a title.
 These scripts will be generated into a mp4 file and then uploaded to YouTube at a scheduled release time.

 Once a video is successfully uploaded its status is set to complete along with an upload time so that the program can check how many videos were uploaded within the day to avoid exceeding API quota usage.

 **Text-To-Speech**
 This part of the program has been modified many times in this program's time of me using it, first it used balabolka back in 2019 and early 2020.
-Then, later in 2020 I switched to use AWS for the voices as I found it had higher quality with a very low cost.
+Then, later in 2020, I switched to use AWS for the voices as I found it had higher quality with a very low cost.
 Then eventually ElevenLabs became the leader in this department and I used it in this program as well as the one that came after.

 <h2>YouTube Bot Client</h2>

 The client program has a process to filter out comments that are not to be included in the video.
-It also allows for the user to write the title and upload a thumbnail for the video as well as edit description and tags, although the title, description and tags are partially generated as follows:
+It also allows for the user to write the title and upload a thumbnail for the video as well as edit the description and tags, although the title, description and tags are partially generated as follows:
 Title: Be default is the post title
 Description: By default is a generated template with the post title within it and a couple hashtags
 Tags: Some base tags I got from popular text-to-speech channels such as r/askreddit,reddit,reddit funny etc.
 All of these can be edited.
 A template for the thumbnail is partially generated as well.
 There are checks to make sure that the amount of characters are not exceeded for all of these fields e.g. title must be under 100 characters

-The final content of the video includes the edited script, the thumbnail, tags, description and the video settings (it is possible to change certain features of the video generator template during the editing process such as background colour, text size, line widths etc. I usually kept the defaults so didn’t really have much use for it) which is then sent off to the server which in turn uploads it to the database as a BLOB.
+The final content of the video includes the edited script, the thumbnail, tags, the description and the video settings (it is possible to change certain features of the video generator template during the editing process such as background colour, text size, line widths etc. I usually kept the defaults so didn’t really have much use for it) which is then sent off to the server which in turn uploads it to the database as a BLOB.

 **MySQL**